Cisneiros/swan-admin/README.md

 The `fields` option is used to change a field behaviour.
 If you set `explicitFieldsOnly` to `true`, the `fields` also sets which model fields will be accessible on the admininstrator interface.

 `fields` should be an object with model field names as keys and objects as values.
-The value object can be empty or have any of the following options (currently, there is only one option -- `edtior`):
+The value object can be empty or have any of the following options (currently, there is only one option -- `editor`):

     // Field:

     {
         editor: <String>    // sets the HTML widget for this field (defaults
-                            // to 'textfield' or 'datetime')
+                            // to 'datetime' for dates, 'csv' for arrays,
+                            // 'json' for mixeds or 'textfield' for the rest)
                             //
                             // possible values: 'textfield', 'textarea',
                             // 'markdown', 'datetime', 'csv' (comma-separated
-                            // values)
+                            // values), 'json'
     }

 ### Examples